FCPA violations (Foreign Corrupt Practices Act) can cost companies millions of dollars in fines.

 Cost is always the main concern for compliance departments in organizations when it comes to translation of these documents.
 Frequently, these departments have very limited budgets so their concerns can certainly be understood.
 We recommend “Building the business case for the decision to translate” as one of our main objectives in our Global Readiness Scorecard.

-As of December 31, 2015, there are 84 companies on the corporate FCPA- investigations list of ongoing and unresolved investigations into FCPA violations who have made a public disclosure based on SEC filings.
-Of these 84 companies, 28 of them have at some point, mentioned China as part of an on-going FCPA investigation.
+As of March 31, 2016, there were 84 companies on the corporate FCPA investigations list of ongoing and unresolved investigations into FCPA violations who had made a public disclosure based on SEC filings.
+Of these 84 companies, 24 of them at some point mentioned China as part of an on-going FCPA investigation.
 This fact may be a good piece of information for you to compile in your report toward the business case of translation into Chinese.
 There are other factors that you can use as well such as looking at the list of countries where FCPA violations are most likely to occur, using cultural dimensions to assess your risks and identify priority countries and languages and review of your training materials and monitoring programs to identify areas for localization.

 In the SEC settlement with Bruker Corporation, the SEC wrote: